Frederick Marryat: Marriage and family

 On 21 January 1819, Marryat married Catherine Shairp.
 They had four sons and seven daughters together, of whom eight survived infancy.
 These included Florence, a prolific novelist; Emilia, who became a writer of moralist adventure novels in her father's vein and wrote a biography of him; Augusta, who also wrote adventure fiction; and Frank, a naval officer and author.

 Marryat's niece Augusta Sophia Marryat married Henry Young, who served as Governor of South Australia and Tasmania.
-A suburb, Marryatville, and the town of Port Augusta were named after her.
+A suburb of Adelaide, called Marryatville, and the town of Port Augusta were named after her.
 Augusta's brother Charles Marryat was the first Anglican Dean of Adelaide.